 Being part of this transition by LinkedIn gave me the opportunity to experience working on user experience strategy, web design, email strategy and design, banner advertising, digital and social design, print advertising, ebooks design, video creative and production, animation, campaign swag, and much more.

-Here are some examples:
+Here are some examples of my work:

 IlluStration